Canadian Visitor Visa

 • Business activity must be international in scope

-• You’re not entering Canadian labor market
+• You’re not entering the Canadian labour market

 • Visit is temporary (usually short duration)